IHE/ITI.Topologies/WTF.md

 This model can be thought of as a direct replacement for email, fax, postal mail, etc. and is often referred to as a "push" model.

-Message Delivery is enabled by the IHE XDR (TODO:  link), MHD, and XCDR (TODO:  link) integration profiles.
+Message Delivery is enabled by the [XDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-15.html), [MHD](https://profiles.ihe.net/ITI/TF/Volume1/ch-33.html), and [XCDR](https://profiles.ihe.net/ITI/TF/Volume1/ch-40.html) Profiles.

 ### Translation Capabilities
 When a community or network is being constructed in a completely greenfield space, ie, one that does not have any existing technology to reconcile with, a single information exchange standard can be chosen such that all systems seamlessly and natively interoperate with each other.